 Although the treatment options for angiodysplasias are numerous, including segmental bowel resection and selective mesenteric embolization, endoscopic coagulation of angiodysplasias is becoming a treatment of choice using either heated probe or lasers, such as Nd:YAG and argon.
 Argon laser treatment is recommended for mucosal or superficial lesions, because the energy penetrates only 1 mm.
 Nd:YAG lasers are more useful for deeper lesions, because they penetrate 3-4 mm.

-Emergency surgery is required in about 10-25% of patients with lower gastrointestinal bleeding (LGIB) in whom nonoperative management is unsuccessful or unavailable.
+Emergency surgery is required in about 10-25% of patients with lower gastrointestinal bleeding (LGIB) in whom nonoperative management was unsuccessful or unavailable.
 Failure of embolization warrants surgical intervention.

-The indications for surgery include the following[18, 10] :
+The indications for surgery include the following[21, 11] :